snjax/fawkes-rollup/README.md

 # Fawkes-Rollup

-This project is experimental and built for highload testing of [Fawkes-Crypto](https://github.com/zeropoolnetwork/fawkes-crypto) library.
+This project is experimental.
+Performance tests of [Fawkes-Crypto](https://github.com/zeropoolnetwork/fawkes-crypto) library are here.

 ## Spec